rnemeth90/rnemeth90.github.io/content/projects/2025-11-26-vm-sku-migration-for-directory-services.md

     - migration
 ---

-Our managed directory services infrastructure was running on an Azure VM SKU whose reservation was expiring, and the SKU itself (along with a related series) was being phased out by Microsoft.
-Waiting until the deprecation forced our hand wasn't an option, so this project got ahead of it with a planned migration to a supported, cost-effective replacement SKU.
+Directory services infrastructure was running on an Azure VM SKU that was being phased out.
+The reservation was expiring and Microsoft was deprecating the whole series, so we needed to migrate before the deadline.

-A couple of details mattered here beyond "just pick a new SKU": the replacement series doesn't include temporary local storage, which we confirmed wasn't actually needed for this workload, so we didn't pay for capability we wouldn't use.
-And critically, these directory services workloads can't tolerate eviction, so every new deployment had to be explicitly configured for standard (regular) priority rather than spot or low-priority — an easy thing to get wrong if you're optimizing for cost without considering workload requirements.
+Two things mattered beyond just picking a cheaper SKU: the replacement series doesn't have temporary local storage, which we confirmed we didn't actually need.
+And critically, directory services workloads can't handle spot evictions, so we had to explicitly configure for standard (non-evictable) priority - easy to miss if you're just optimizing for cost.

-A good reminder that "cheaper VM SKU" isn't always a free lunch — you have to validate that the replacement's feature set (or lack thereof) and pricing model actually match what the workload needs.
+It's a reminder that "cheaper VM" isn't free - you have to verify the replacement's features and pricing model actually fit what the workload needs.